How To Fund Your Medical Studies Abroad

 In general, this means that you can pay your tuition fee in two or three instalments.
 This is a good option since you will have time to organise your funds.
 It is some sort of guarantee that you will not run out of money straight at the beginning of the academic year.

-The number of instalments depends on the medical university that you apply for.
+The number of instalments depends on the medical university that you apply to.

 For example, in Bulgaria, at the Medical University of Varna, the annual tuition fee for the academic year can be paid at once (at the beginning of each academic year) or in two equal instalments (at the beginning of each semester).